earthly/earthly/docs/guides/shared-cache.md

 ```

 Note however that adding more images to the build results in additional time spent uploading them.
 Disregard the performance of the very first upload, as a fresh push is always less performant because there is no commonality with any previous run.

-#### Key benefits of inline caching

-* Very easy to use (just add `--ci` to your `earth` invokations in CI)
-* It is usually effective right away, with little modifications
-* Upload is for free if you are pushing images anyway

 #### Example of using inline caching